webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 ### Timed Wait {#Timed-Wait}

-Use of _timed waits_ (`timeoutNS > 0`), must be enabled on the WGPUInstance in @ref wgpuCreateInstance with `WGPUInstanceFeatures::timedWaitAnyEnable`, and the number of futures waited on must be less than or equal to `WGPUInstanceFeatures::timedWaitAnyMaxCount`.
-Supported instance features may be queried using @ref wgpuGetInstanceCapabilities.
+Use of _timed waits_ (`timeoutNS > 0`), must be enabled on the WGPUInstance in @ref wgpuCreateInstance() with @ref WGPUInstanceFeatureName_TimedWaitAnyEnable, and the number of futures waited on must be less than or equal to @ref WGPUInstanceLimits::timedWaitAnyMaxCount.

 ### Mixed Sources {#Mixed-Sources}